TonnyL/Awesome_APIs/README.md

 + [Vision Analysis](#vision-analysis)
 + [Weather](#weather)
 + [More Resource](#more-resource)

+### ACG
++ [hitokoto](https://hitokoto.cn/api) - hitokoto API provides a one-word service, which can be a line in anime, or a variety of small paragraphs on the network.
++ [AcgClub](https://github.com/Rabtman/AcgClub/wiki/%E5%AE%85%E7%A4%BEAcgClub-API) - AcgClub API provides ACG-related aggregation services.

 ### Blogging
 + [Blogger](https://developers.google.com/blogger/) - The Blogger API v3 allows you to create new blog posts, edit or delete existing posts, and query for posts that match particular criteria.